 From 2002-2007, Ms. Bush was the Chief Executive Officer for the California Earthquake Authority (CEA).
 She was responsible for leading and managing the largest residential earthquake insurance company in the U.S.

-In 2000, Ms. Bush was appointed by Governor Gray Davis to service as the Chief Deputy Insurance Commissioner.
+In 2000, Ms. Bush was appointed by Governor Gray Davis to serve as the Chief Deputy Insurance Commissioner.
 She was responsible for regulating an $87 billion insurance industry, over 300,000 licensed agents/brokers and 1,500 companies.
 She also managed the Community Organized Investment Network and E-Government solutions for the department prior to the Chief Deputy appointment.

 Between 1991-1999, Ms. Bush was appointed by Governor Pete Wilson as the Chief Deputy Director and then subsequently as the Department Director for the State Department of Alcohol and Drug Programs.
 She was responsible for the oversight and operation of a statewide county-based delivery system of services serving over 500,000 Californians each year.
 She served as a deputy director for the department between 1989-1991 and was responsible for the design and implementation of a statewide, multi-department alcohol and drug prevention and treatment master plan.